 4. Flip the halves and cool.

-If you leave the halves face down on the paper, they will stay hot for a LONG time.
-They’ve built up a lot of steam inside, and the outer skin doesn’t allow the heat to escape.
+If you leave the squash halves face down on the paper, they will stay hot for a LONG time.
+They've built up a lot of steam inside, and the outer skin doesn't allow the heat to escape very quickly.

-We won’t be able to handle them immediately, but we want them to cool enough that we can handle them, so we can get the spaghetti strings out.
+We won't be able to handle them immediately, but we want them to cool enough that we can handle them, so we can get the spaghetti-like strands out.

 5. Scrape out the seeds and guts.

 Once your halves are cool enough to handle, we are going to scrape the seeds out.
 They may still be hot on the outside; I often hold them in a potholder to make it easier.

 I didn't take a picture of the cooked halves pre-scraping because I'm a dummy.
 You can see them in the video.
 The center will be soft and fork tender, and when you scrape with a large spoon, it will easily separate from the edible part.

 Scrape the seeds and guts into the trash or compost.
 Some of the edible portion may start to scrape away; this is ok!
 Just focus on getting all the seeds and pulpy part out, like a halloween pumpkin.